andrey-sys/Myfitnesspal/ReadMe.md

    Also, there is one major problem with Android architecture,
     this term has no canonical definition.
-Therefore I will try to involve it to project like any other parts of code.
+Therefore I will try to involve it to project like any other parts of code with common and separate classes.

 ## Tools

  ***
  - Maven
  - Java
- - Selenium webDriver
+ - Selenium
- - TestNG framework
+ - TestNG
- - Appium Studio(Community Edition)
+ - Appium
  - Allure report
  - Javadoc
  - Jenkins